Tshimologo24/OSIP-projects/Task 5/README.md

 The objective of this report is to research and analyze the methods and impacts of social engineering attacks, with a particular focus on Phishing, Business Email compromise (BEC) and baiting.

-Tools used was google and school notes
+Tools used was google and microsoft word.

 In conclusion, social engineering will continue to evolve, adapt to new technologies and communication platforms while exploiting the same fundamental human vulnerabilities.